Gästehaus

 Gerlof Bouma (Potsdam, D)

-Petra Hendriks (Groningen, N)
+Petra Hendriks (Groningen, NL)

 Geraldine Legendre (Baltimore, USA)